 The End of Financial Year is a great time to review various parts of your business.
 If payroll is something you think you could be doing better, this article is for you!

 The first months of the new year give you an opportunity to review your business.
 This might mean seeing the ‘big picture’ and making new plans, or upgrading your accounting software.
 You might reconcile your accounts, or maybe have a good long talk with your accountant.

 Whatever you do, don’t forget about payroll.
-Payroll is at the heart of every business.
+Denver payroll services professes from their experience that payroll is at the heart of every business.
 It’s all about your most important asset – your employees.
 If you get it right, your business is more likely to flourish and grow.
 But any business with a poorly-run payroll system will struggle to survive.

 So here are ten steps to perfect small business payroll.
 Use them to help get your payroll operations running smoothly in 2015.

 1. Set up your payroll software properly

 This might seem obvious, but it’s not enough just to have a payroll system.
 It has to be set up correctly for your business.
 No two businesses are exactly alike, so small business payroll should be tailored accordingly.

 Don’t rush this process.
 Put aside plenty of time to set up your payroll accounting software to make sure it suits your business.
 It will save you a lot of trouble in the long run.
 It will also ensure that you aren’t penalised by local authorities or the tax office.